ossrs/srs-docs/src/pages/faq.md

 ### [DVR](#dvr)

-* `Dynamic DVR`: About dynamic recording, regular expression matching for streams that need to be recorded, etc.
+* `Dynamic DVR`: How to do dynamic recording, regular expression matching for streams that need to be recorded, etc.
   > 1. You can use `on_publish` to callback the business system and implement complex rules.
   > 1. For specific recording files, use `on_hls` to copy the slices to the recording directory or cloud storage.
   > 1. You can refer to the DVR implementation in [srs-stack](https://github.com/ossrs/srs-stack/blob/main/platform/srs-hooks.go).